 Information Concerning Captive-Raised Waterfowl in Florida

 Because most species of ducks, geese, and swans are considered wildlife, their acquisition, possession, keeping, selling, etc. are regulated by the Florida Fish and Wildlife Conservation Commission and the U.S. Fish and Wildlife Service.
 Florida law (F.A.C.
 68A-4.005) requires that you keep captive-reared waterfowl (either exotic or native species) on your property and not release them into wild situations, because they are potential carriers of disease to wild waterfowl.
-To acquire and possess waterfowl, Florida Statute 372.16 requires you to have a game farm permit ($50).
-This license covers the protection, preservation, propagation, rearing, and production of game birds and game mammals for private and commercial purposes.
+To acquire and possess waterfowl, Florida Statute 372.16 requires you to have a permit to possess Class III wildlife, either for personal use (free) or for commercial use ($50).
+These permits cover the possession of non-domesticated and non-game waterfowl for private and commercial purposes.
 You can apply for one of these online at our permit page or by contacting the Florida Fish and Wildlife Conservation Commission regional office nearest you.

 Most waterfowl species, other than Pekin ducks, are protected by federal law under the Migratory Bird Treaty Act.
 No federal permits are needed to buy or keep captive-reared waterfowl, but the protected species and any of their resulting offspring must be properly marked as captive reared (50 CFR 21.13 and 50 CFR 21.14).
 Proper marking consists of at least one of the following: removal of right hind toe; pinioning; banding with a seamless, metal leg band; or tattooing the web of the foot.
 Federal law (50 CFR 21.14) also requires you to obtain a copy of Form 3-186, Notice of Waterfowl Sale or Transfer, from the person from whom you are buying the federally protected species.
 You should keep this form on file as long as you possess the birds or their eggs or offspring.